-A total of 38 marine mammal species have been reported from coastal waters between Cape Hatteras and New River Inlet (Department of the Navy 2008).
+A total of 38 marine mammal species have been reported from coastal waters between Cape Hatteras and New River Inlet [Department of the Navy (DoN) 2008a, 2008b].
 These species include 33 cetaceans (whales, dolphins, and porpoises), four pennipeds (seals, sea lions, and fur seals), and one sirenian [West Indian manatee (Trichechus manatus)].
 A number of these species are federally listed as threatened or endangered, including the North Atlantic right whale (Eubalaena glacialis), humpback whale (Megaptera novaeangliae), sei whale (Balaenoptera borealis), finback whale (B. physalus), blue whale (B. musculus), sperm whale (Physeter macrocephalus), and West Indian manatee.
 These federally listed species are addressed in-depth in Section 4.5.
-The majority of the remaining 26 non-listed species are not expected to occur in nearshore Many of these species are typically found in offshore waters near the waters. continental shelf break or beyond.
+The majority of the remaining 26 non-listed species are not expected to occur in nearshore waters.
+Many of these species are typically found in offshore waters near the continental shelf break or beyond.
 A number of other species are known only from stranding records or rare sightings considered extralimital to their normal distribution.
-Marine mammal occurrence data compiled by the Department of the Navy (2003 and 2008) indicate that the only non-listed species that are expected to occur regularly in the permit area are the bottlenose dolphin (Tursiops truncates) and Atlantic spotted dolphin (Stenella frontalis).
+Marine mammal occurrence data compiled by the Department of the Navy (2008a and 2008b) indicate that the only non-listed species that are expected to occur regularly in the permit area are the bottlenose dolphin (Tursiops truncates) and Atlantic spotted dolphin (Stenella frontalis).

-Bottlenose dolphins may be present in both estuarine and nearshore marine waters throughout the year, although estuarine occurrences peak during summer and most winter sightings are from the nearshore ocean (Department of the Navy 2003 and 2008).
+Bottlenose dolphins may be present in both estuarine and nearshore marine waters throughout the year, although estuarine occurrences peak during summer and most winter sightings are from the nearshore ocean (DoN 2008a, 2008b).
 Bottlenose dolphins along the South Atlantic coast include both resident and migratory populations.
 Studies indicate the presence of a year-round resident bottlenose dolphin population in the vicinity of Beaufort, NC.
 This resident Beaufort population is the northernmost documented site of year-round bottlenose dolphin residency in the western North Atlantic (Koster et al. 2000).
 Atlantic spotted dolphins regularly occur in inshore waters south of Chesapeake Bay (Mullin and Fulling 2003).
-Nearshore sightings of

-Atlantic spotted dolphins have been recorded in the vicinity of the permit area during winter, spring, and summer (Department of the Navy 2008).
+Nearshore sightings of Atlantic spotted dolphins have been recorded in the vicinity of the permit area during winter, spring, and summer (DoN 2008a, 2008b)).